bhauman/figwheel-main/docs/tutorial.md

 > you want to create and load Clojure files, everything is the same as
 > above except Clojure files end with `.clj`

-## Starting the REPL already intialized with your code
+## Starting the REPL already initialized with your code

 While it is perfectly workable to `require` all the code you need at the REPL, most of the time you will want to initialize the REPL with